i-on-project/core/docs/api/programme.md

-#Programme
+# Programme

 A programme represents a type of graduation such as LEIC or MEIC.
 A programme is composed by a set of _offers_.

-#Properties
-*Name
+## Properties
+   * Name
-    * mandatory: the programme's name
+      -  mandatory: the programme's name
-    * type: text
+      -  type: text
-    * e.g. "Licenciatura em Engenharia Informática e de Computadores" *Acronym: programme's acronym
+      -  e.g. "Licenciatura em Engenharia Informática e de Computadores"

+   * Acronym: programme's acronym
-    * mandatory
+      - mandatory
-    * type: text
+      - type: text
-    * e.g. "LEIC"
+      - e.g. "LEIC"

-*Term Size: Duration in terms
+   * Term Size: Duration in terms
-    * mandatory
+      - mandatory
-    * type: Integer
+      - type: Integer
-    * e.g. 6 terms for LEIC, 4 terms for MEIC
+      - e.g. 6 terms for LEIC, 4 terms for MEIC

-#Link Relations
+## Link Relations
-A programme representation:
+   * A programme representation
-    * must include a link to its context, using the self link relation.
+      - must include a link to its context, using the self link relation.
-    * may include a link to the collection it belongs, using the collection link relation.
+      - may include a link to the collection it belongs, using the collection link relation.
-    * must include a link to its _offers_.
+      - must include a link to its _offers_.

-#Actions
+## Actions
-    *edit: edit's a programme
+    * edit: edit's a programme
-    *add Offer: add's a curricular unit offer to the programme
+    * add Offer: add's a curricular unit offer to the programme

-#Example representation
+## Example representation
 ```json
 {
     "class": [ "programme" ],